 - Contact: Xuan Yu, Evidence-Based Medicine Centre, School of Basic Medical Sciences, Lanzhou University, China.
 E-mail: email@example.com

 Guidelines for clinical decision-making may be formulated based on expert consensus only in situations where there is no robust evidence available, when divergent guidance exists, or when there is a need for collective judgement to increase reliability and validity.
 Consensus methods provide the opportunity to harness the knowledge of experts to support clinical decision-making in areas of uncertainty.
 Consensus methods can also be used to decide priorities in research or healthcare, core outcome sets, disease classification and policy formulation.
-However, the lack of appropriate description of the consensus methods used in publications (including the definition or threshold for agreement, the analytical methods, the expert recruitment process, funding sources, and others) suggests that a reporting guideline is needed.
+However, the lack of an appropriate description of the consensus methods used in publications (including the definition or threshold for agreement, the analytical methods, the expert recruitment process, funding sources, and others) suggests that a reporting guideline is needed.

 This project aims to systematically develop a reporting guideline to help the scientific community describe the methods used to reach consensus in a complete and transparent manner.
 A literature review confirmed the absence of existing guidelines, except for the CREDES Statement, which is focused on palliative care only.
 A Delphi process will guide the development of a checklist and the reporting guideline, submitted for publication and also preprinted.
 An explanation and elaboration (E&E) document is under development with examples of good reporting for each ACCORD checklist item.

-- The project has been registered at the OSF platform and can be assessed at this page: https://osf.io/2rzm9
+- The project has been registered at the OSF platform and can be assessed on this page: https://osf.io/2rzm9

 - Read the study protocol

 - Access the ACCORD Statement preprint in MedRxiv (not peer reviewed)

 - Contact: Niall Harrison.
 E-mail: NiallHarrison@openhealthgroup.com